 But looking back, we didn’t really do anything to better ourselves.
 In fact, the only reason I would occasionally work was to pay for our pain pills.
 Buying pain pills on the street is really expensive.
 When I found out heroine was cheaper, we tried it.

-Here’s the thing about heroine.
+Here’s the thing about heroin.
 It works.
 It was cheap.
 And it’s available.
-I was pain free.
+I was pain-free.
 Completely.
 But, even using just a little heroine leads to using a little more.
 And a little more using leads to needing more.
 And the more you need it, the more you depend on it until you reach the point where you can’t stop, or you’ll get sick.

 I was trapped by the disease of addiction.